JasonBro/Xam.Plugin.Validators/README.md

 		...

 I would really appreciate any feedback on how to make this plugin more useful.
-Just raise an issue on GutHub and I'll try and accommodate your request.
+Just raise an issue on GitHub and I'll try and accommodate your request.

 Cheers